Bioeconomy and circular economy – ecological sustainability and financial benefits

 Bioeconomy and circular economy

-In the bioeconomy, renewable natural resources are used to produce food, energy, products and services.2 The bioeconomy can be considered to comprise sustainable food production (yellow bioeconomy), the sustainable use of water ecosystems and services (blue bioeconomy), bioenergy and the use of forests (green bioeconomy).3
+In bioeconomy, renewable natural resources are used to produce food, energy, products and services.2 Bioeconomy is often considered to comprise of sustainable food production (yellow bioeconomy), the sustainable use of water ecosystems and services (blue bioeconomy), bioenergy and the use of forests (green bioeconomy).3

 Forest bioeconomy

 In the forest sector, the expanding bioeconomy and the circular economy stand for growth and diversification.
 Wood is already being used in very diverse ways.
 It is used to make conventional well-known products, such as paper, board, timber and rayon, as well as certain lesser known products, such as ingredients of adhesives and paints, additives for the food and pharmaceutical industries and health products.
-New technologies have helped to expand the already broad range of forest industry products in recent years.
-Wood can be used to process biofuels for vehicles, raw materials for the pharmaceutical industry and ecological fibres for the textile industry.
+In recent years, new technologies have helped to expand the already broad range of forest industry products.
+For example, wood can be used as a raw material for biofuels, in pharmaceutical or chemical industry, and in ecological fibres for the textile industry.

 Read more about Metsä Fibre’s bioproduct mill